 A report by the United Nations Environment Programme estimates that the impact of this mainstream type of pollution on tourism, fisheries and marine life costs industries around the world USD $13 billion per year.

 The Ocean Cleanup recognizes that solving the issue requires great efforts on two fundamental fronts: the source, which needs to be closed, and the already accumulated garbage patches, which need to be cleaned up.
-While they do promise to significantly contribute to solving the latter, they do not imply that their work—however successful—will solve the entire issue of plastic pollution; rather, they advocate for persistent and faithful efforts of us all, of governments, corporations and other similar foundations, as well as for a radical change in our collective mindset, and promise to lead the way of solving one dark side of the problem.
+While they do promise to significantly contribute to solving the latter, they do not imply that their work—however successful—will solve the entire issue of plastic pollution; rather, they advocate for persistent and faithful efforts of us all, our governments and corporations, as well as for a radical change in our collective mindset, and promise to lead the way of solving one dark side of the problem.

 As for the technology itself, the System 001 consists of a 600 meter long, U-shaped tube, which floats on the surface of the ocean and is known as the “floater.”
 Attached to its bottom and stretching toward the ocean bed is a three-meter deep, tapered “skirt.”
 This skirt is made of a non-permeable screen.